 Pursuant to the Oasis Asset Purchase Agreement, effective January 1, 2017, the Company, through its wholly-owned subsidiary, Oasis Sales Corp., purchased certain assets of Oasis Sales and Marketing, L.L.C., a California limited liability company.
 The purchase price consisted of \$300,000 cash; a two-year promissory note in the amount of \$100,000, and a structured equity instrument (the "SEI") in the amount of \$200,000.
 In addition, the Company is contingently liable for certain performance-based payments over the twenty-four months following the acquisition date up to a maximum of \$400,000 ("Earnout Payments").
-On May 23, 2018, the Company paid the amount of \$189,000 related to the Earnout Payment, and recorded a gain in the amount of \$11,000.
-The amount of \$200,000 related to the second Earnout Payment is carried as a current liability on the Company's balance sheet at September 30, 2018.
+The amount of \$400,000 was carried as a current liability on the Company's balance sheet at March 31, 2018.